Workshop on Research Objects (RO2018)

-The workshop will be an opportunity to run 2 hour breakout sessions.
-We encourage breakout proposals and discussion ideas to be added in this shared document.
+The workshop was an opportunity to run breakout sessions.
+We encouraged breakout proposals and discussion ideas to be added in this shared document.
+The

 Lightning talks, posters and demo

-RO2018 welcome short lightning talks (1 slide, ~5 minutes), to introduce a single topic, e.g. an ongoing activity, research idea, collaboration opportunity, software or method.
+RO2018 welcomed short lightning talks (1 slide, ~5 minutes), to introduce a single topic, e.g. an ongoing activity, research idea, collaboration opportunity, software or method.

-Suggestions for a lightning talk can be added at any point to the shared document and will be canvassed from 48 hours prior to the meeting, and during the morning session of the meeting.
-You do not need to be an invited presenter to propose a lightning talk, but the lightning talk is not part of the conference proceeding.
+Suggestions for a lightning talk was added at any point to the shared document.
+Attendees did not need to be an invited presenter to propose a lightning talk, but the lightning talks are not part of the conference proceeding.

 An informal demo and poster session will take place during the afternoon.
 Accepted poster and demo presenters should also give a lightning talk to introduce their work.